 The McGill Crunch

 Too much counting in your head?
 That’s fine too, use regular rep schemes.
-If you can do more than 15-20 reps without shaking for 2-3 sets, you probably don’t need to do these, move along, find something more challenging…
+If you can do more than 15-20 reps without shaking for 2-3 sets, you probably don’t need to do more of these (or any other kind of crunch), move along, find something more challenging…

-You’re not going to be better off with any other crunching movement, if you can do a few solid sets of these.
+You’re not going to be any better off with other crunching movements, if you can do a few solid sets of these.